 Myth #3: If We Are Legally Separated, We Can’t Live Together

 Being legally separated does not require you and your spouse to live separately.
-However, many legally separated couples choose to live apart for a number of reasons.
-Some couples may live apart while determining if divorce is the right next step, while others may find it easier to separate their finances while living apart.
+However, many legally separated couples choose to live apart for a variety of reasons.
+Couples may live apart while determining if divorce is the right next step, while other couples find it easier to separate their finances when living separately.

 Myth #4: If We Are Legally Separated, We Have to Eventually Divorce

-Many couples who legally separate eventually divorce.
-However, some couples remain legally separated permanently, while others decide to reconcile their marriage.
+Many couples who legally separate eventually choose to divorce.
+However, some couples remain legally separated permanently, while others choose to reconcile their marriage.
 It is important to understand that because couples choose legal separation for a variety of reasons, their options during legal separation differ.

 Myth #5: There’s No Good Reason To Pursue Legal Separation in Washington State

 For many couples, legal separation is not the best option.
-Couples may choose legal separation for religious reasons, or if one spouse needs medical support and the other spouse’s health insurance covers both parties.
-If couples are considering divorce but would prefer to start with a less permanent option, legal separation may be a good option.
+Couples may choose legal separation for religious reasons, or if one spouse needs medical support and the other spouse’s health insurance is eligible to continue covering both parties.
+If couples are considering divorce but would prefer to start with a less permanent option, legal separation has merit.

 Five Reasons Couples Choose Legal Separation

 The differences between divorce and legal separation in Washington State can be subtle, but are extremely important when it comes to property, children, relationship, and your future.
-While legal separation is not for everyone, it is a good option for some couples as they consider their future.
+While legal separation is not for everyone, it is an option, as you consider your future.

 Five Reasons That Legal Separation May Be Appropriate For You:

 - Separation gives couples a chance to continue to work on their marriage.
-While divorce is permanent, legal separation can serve as a trial run for couples that are unsure about their decision to end their time together, or who would like the option to reconcile down the road.
+While divorce is permanent, legal separation can serve as a trial run for couples who are unsure about their decision to divorce, or who want the option to reconcile.

 - Separation provides an intermediate step between being together and getting divorced.
-The effects of divorce can be shocking for a family.
-Legal separation gives everyone a chance to adapt to a new life without suddenly being thrown into a the stress of a new family structure.
+The effects of divorce are often shocking for a family.
+Legal separation can provide a softer landing for everyone to gradually adapt to a “new normal”.

-- Legal separation may be more accepted in your church.
-Some couples choose legal separation because their religious values make divorce difficult.
+- Legal separation may be more accepted by your religious community.
+Some couples choose legal separation because their religious values deem divorce unacceptable.

-- Legal separation makes it possible to live separate lives, but still be connected in some ways.
-Some couples want to live separately but do not want the option to remarry.
-Others might want to move on but are uninterested in dissolving their marriage.
-In these cases, a legal separation is a good option to consider.
+- Legal separation makes it possible to live separate lives, but stay connected in some ways.
+Some couples want to live separately but have reasons they want to remain married.
+Others want to move on but are uninterested in dissolving their marriage.
+In these cases, legal separation is a good option to consider.

 Your Trusted Partner